-The Goal programme, developed by INF and Standard Chartered Bank, is a unique multi-stakeholder partnership which aims to empower young women in disadvantaged areas in India to become leaders in their communities.
+The Goal programme, developed by INF (now World Netball) and Standard Chartered Bank, is a unique multi-stakeholder partnership which aims to empower young women in disadvantaged areas in India to become leaders in their communities.
 GOAL uses netball as a tool for positive individual development and social inclusion.

 Standard Chartered Bank and the INF started working with grassroots non-governmental organisations, 60 schools and 15 colleges in Delhi, India to deliver the GOAL project to 3,500 young women.
 Work has now extended the scheme into Mumbai and Chennai and now into other countries around the world.

 The programme enhances existing community programmes; contributes to the Government of India’s aims to empower young women and complemented its efforts to promote sport, and in particular netball, in the build up to the 2010 Commonwealth Games in Delhi.

 The Australian Sports Commission and Netball Australia are now also supporting the GOAL project.

 Bringing women’s sport to communities in Africa, Netball Safaris have addressed a clear need for a basic level introduction to the sport, both for leaders and for participants.
 The model has evolved since its instigation in 2009, and includes training of volunteers – mainly teachers, who then lead netball sessions for children and young people, linking in to a festival-competition at the end.
 These leaders then return to deliver netball in their schools and local communities.
 Many have benefited from this approach including over 700 teacher/volunteers and over 900 participants.

 The Safari model has been very effective to date and is reviewed every year to ensure it still meets the identified needs of each community and target community.
 Aspects of the model have also been used for other development projects.